ltw-webdev-1/curriculum/html-document-setup.md

       ![](html.jpg)

+      2. Select all your HTML code with `⌘A`
+      2. Copy the code with `⌘C`
       1. Go to the [W3C HTML validator](https://validator.w3.org/).
-      2. Select all your HTML code with `⌘A`.
-      3. Paste the code into the “Validate by Direct Input” text box with `⌘V`.
+      3. Paste the code into the “Validate by Direct Input” text box with `⌘V`
       4. Press “Check”.
       5. See your errors, correct them, and validate again.